 There are always new packages coming out, and others being

-updated.
-There are also times when you may want to add a new
+But there are also times when you may want to add a new or

-or uncommon class or package by hand — perhaps a private
+special class or package by hand; perhaps a private one from a

-To do this, you need a place to put the files where they
+Every users needs a place to put such files where they

 won’t get mixed up with your documents or with TEX’s own